hiiamboris/red-wiki/[Proposal]-Adding-other-Red-dialects.md

 * [Dialects of different programming paradigms]
 * Red/Script that acts like Python-Django, Ruby-Rails, PHP and Perl
     * A programming dialect that has the syntax structure of Python or Ruby
+        * If one wants to write Ruby, Python or whatever, he/she/it better use Ruby, Python or whatever ;-).
+This would provide no benefit for Red, and most people working on / waiting for Red do so precisely because they appreciate Red is not like Python or Ruby.
     * Having a Web-App library/framework that is similar to Rails or Django
+        * In the sense of capable-enough solution, it will only take a "moderately finished" Red and some time before it will start happening (more accessible to general [coder] population)
+        * But it will of course look different and I'd bet it will be more simple (less noise in the templates / code / routing etc.)
 * Red/Lisp that acts like Clojure, Haskell, Erlang and Scala
     * Please specify how exactly you think Clojure, Haskell, Erlang and Scala "act" / what they or their approaches have in common and how would you extract it into dialect ?
+    * also, Red is lispy-enough already (dialects/PARSE/different evaluation modes for arguments)
 * [dialects of different internet languages]
 * Having a language that works with or replaces HTML, CSS and XML families (see W3C Recommendations)
     * Dialects for HTML ands CSS should be relatively simple .
 But are they necessary in (especially pre 1.0) core ? (in the future, I hope)
+        * As soon as first web frameworks start to appear, we can be sure someone will write them (because HTML & CSS suck ;-)
 * Having a language that works with or replaces JS, SQL, NoSQL-DB and other languages (see ISO standards)
     * Red already is a nice dialect for Replacing JS (if someday JS gets added as compilation target).
     * Dialect for SQL generation seems _TRIVIAL_ (write it as learning experience; doesn't IMO belong in core, rather into some SQL DB interfacing lib).
     * But what exactly is "NoSQL dialect" supposed to do (http://nosql-database.org/)
+        * But a dialect is basically a notation, a way to describe something (other code can assign it some meaning, or transform it into another form).
+NoSql is cover-term for a bunch od solutions for persisting data.
+[Hyper]Graph databases, key/value stores, document databases and [native] object store databases, there IMO cannot be "one dialect to talk to them them all".
+Start by bindings and dialects for querying concrete nosql stores, and where regularities will arise, you can abstract over them later.
     * And what should a "dialect for any other language language" accomplish ?
         * Either Red is comprehensive enough to replace other languages, or is compatible enough to use with other languages.
+            * No dialects needed.
+Red, Red/System.
+If it is necesarry to interface leggacy code, there are (or will be) C ABI compatibility, Java/.Net/Cocoa bridges, sockets & protocols, what more is needed ?
 * Library Integration (mostly JS) *https://en.wikipedia.org/wiki/Solution_stack
     *https://en.wikipedia.org/wiki/List_of_Apache–MySQL–PHP_packages
 * [Dialects for Easter Eggs (small bits for giggles)]
+    * excessive easter eggs don't IMO belong into compiler/stack that's trying to be serious(ly small ;-)
 * Allow a golfing-specific script Red/Golf as an Easter Egg (similar to Sclipting, Golfscript/Flogscript, CJam, APL/J/K, Pyth, Microscript, Owk, Retina, Fourier...)
     * http://rebmu.hostilefork.com/ has done an example, but the Easter Egg would make it more powerful.
 * Allow a brainfuck-like script Red/Brain as an Easter Egg